gsoc2/syft/README.md

 # allows users to specify which image source should be used to generate the sbom
 # valid values are: registry, docker, podman
 default-image-pull-source: ""

+# maximum number of workers used to process the list of package catalogers in parallel
+parallelism: 1

 # a list of globs to exclude from scanning. same as --exclude ; for example:
 # exclude: